mh-skjelvareid/massimal/dataset_publishing/readme_uav_multispectral_imaging.md

 Note that for Pix4D data, the original mosaic is saved using floating-point numbers and has units of reflectance (see [Pix4D note on reflectance maps](https://support.pix4d.com/hc/en-us/articles/202739409)).

+The ODM orthomosaic has been color balanced to produce a visually pleasing orthomosaic.
+The colors do not directly represent radiance or reflectance.

 ### Other
 The `other` folder contains additional or non-standard files, added as part of the